alphagov/transition-config/README.md

 1. Copy the static assets from `redirector/static/_skeleton` to `redirector/static/WEBSITE` and edit as necessary.

-    *   `404.html` – add the department name
+    *   `404.html` – add the date, department name and the new homepage (e.g. https://www.gov.uk/dclg)
-    *   `410.html` – add the department name and the timestamp in the link to the National Archives for the correct crawl
+    *   `410.html` – add the date, department name, new homepage, the National Archives timestamp and the old website address (this is for the National Archives link creation - for example, for DCLG the timestamp is 20120919132719 and the website is www.communities.gov.uk)
-    *   `gone.css`
+    *   `gone.css` - this does not require any change

 ### Create the required tests